quist00/carpentries.org/_posts/2023/07/2023-07-31-checkout_changes.md

 ## Why make changes to the Instructor Checkout process?
+At The Carpentries, we are "[Always Learning](https://carpentries.org/values/)," seeking continuous improvement in our programs!
+We also champion Community Collaboration, especially in impactful decisions like this.
 [In 2022, Kelly Barnes led a project team to evaluate the existing checkout process](https://carpentries.org/blog/2022/09/checkout-project/).
 This included extensive conversations and focus groups across our communities.

-The project team reviewed feedback and shared a set of recommended changes for discussion with the Trainer community.
+The project team reviewed feedback and shared a set of recommended changes for discussion with the [Trainer community](https://carpentries.org/trainers/).
 After Trainer community review, these recommendations were [submitted to Trainers Leadership for approval](https://github.com/carpentries/trainers/issues/226).

-Preparations take time, and not all recommendations could be implemented with this update!
-However, all recommended changes to trainee requirements are complete with this update.
-In the future, we hope that additional changes to our infrastructure will allow us to address recommendations regarding scheduling and trainee support.
+Preparations take time, and we were still not able to implement all of the recommendations with this update!
+However, all recommended changes to trainee requirements are now complete.
+In the future, we hope that additional changes to our evolving infrastructure will allow us to address additional recommendations, such as those regarding scheduling, signups, and trainee support.

 ## FAQ
 ### I am currently in the process of completing checkout.
 What are my options?